-40A:9-22.6 Annual financial disclosure statement
+40A:9-22.6 Financial disclosure statement

 a.
 Local government officers shall annually file a financial disclosure statement.
-All financial disclosure statements filed pursuant to this act shall include the following information which shall specify, where applicable, the name and address of each source and the local government officer's job title:
+All financial disclosure statements filed pursuant to this act shall include the following information which shall specify, where applicable, the name and address of each source of income and the local government officer's job title: